fineanmol/plant-tree/README.md

-🪴 Updated on Fri, 26 Sep 2025 15:58:53 GMT
+🎍 Updated on Fri, 26 Sep 2025 21:15:51 GMT

-> "Truth can only be found in one place: the code."
+> "Any fool can write code that a computer can understand."